Superstore (TV series): America Ferrera's departure

 After NBC had initially announced the sixth season renewal of the series, the network revealed on February 28, 2020, that series star America Ferrera, would be departing the series at the end of the fifth season citing a desire to work on new projects and to spend more time with her family.

 After production of the fifth season was cut short by one episode due to the COVID-19 pandemic, Ferrera noted her departure from the show might be delayed into season 6 in order to give her character's arc a proper closure.
 Ultimately, Ferrera was in the first two episodes of the sixth season as well as the final three episodes.

 Crossovers

-Different Cloud 9 store locations have appeared in other series produced by NBCUniversal Television, including Hulu's The Mindy Project, NBC's Good Girls and I Feel Bad.
+Different Cloud 9 store locations have appeared in other series produced by NBCUniversal Television, including Hulu's The Mindy Project, NBC's Good Girls, I Feel Bad and Kenan.